magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

    *  `es6-collections.js`   <!--- AC-18-->
    *  `MutationObserver.js` <!--- AC-15-->
    *  `Modernizr` <!--- AC-12-->

-### Performance enhancements
+   *  `FormData.js`

+These libraries have been removed because all browsers that {{ site.data.var.ee }} 2.4.x supports have built-in support of this functionality.

 ### GraphQL

-This release adds GraphQL support for the following features:
+This release includes these GraphQL enhancements:

+*  Storefront performance has been improved by the following changes to Magento caching of GraphQL requests.
+Fastly now caches:

+   *  All authorized queries that are specific to customer data
+   *  GraphQL requests with Bearer tokens <!--- PWA-1817-->

+*  The `storeConfig` query now returns the configuration settings for the  Zero Subtotal Checkout and Check/Money Order payment methods. <!--- PWA-1576-->

+*  Merchants can use the new [`setNegotiableQuotePaymentMethod` mutation]({{page.baseurl}}/graphql/mutations/set-negotiable-quote-payment-method.html) to set the payment method on a negotiable quote. <!--- PWA-2114-->

 See the [GraphQL Developer Guide]({{page.baseurl}}/graphql/) for details on these enhancements.

 ### B2B

-Magento 2.4.4-beta 1 introduces B2B v1.3.2-p1.
+{{ site.data.var.ee }} 2.4.4-beta 1 introduces B2B v1.3.2.
 This release includes multiple bug fixes.
 See [B2B Release Notes]({{page.baseurl}}/release-notes/b2b-release-notes.html).
-### Cloud managed services updates

-This release includes enhancements to our support for Amazon Simple Storage Service (AWS S3)  and Amazon Aurora cloud managed services.
-It provides certified support for AWS ElastiCache, AWS ElasticSearch, and AWS Managed Queues (Rabbit MQ).
-(We have tested the functionality, performance, and integration of these services with Adobe Commerce.)

 ### Adobe Stock Integration

 This release includes Adobe Stock Integration v2.1.1.
 ### Vendor Developed Extensions

-With the exception of [Braintree](https://docs.magento.com/user-guide/payment/braintree.html), all third-party payment methods have been removed from Adobe Commerce code base.
-Merchants should migrate to the official extension that is available on the Commerce Marketplace.
+With the exception of [Braintree](https://docs.magento.com/user-guide/payment/braintree.html), all third-party payment methods will be removed from the {{ site.data.var.ee }} 2.4.4 GA code base.
+Merchants should migrate to the official extensions , which are available on the Commerce Marketplace.
 ## Fixed issues

-We are fixing hundreds of issues in the Magento 2.4.4 core code.
+We are fixing hundreds of issues in the {{ site.data.var.ee }} 2.4.4 core code.
+A subset of those fixed issues is described below.

 ### Installation, upgrade, deployment

 <!--- MC-42026-->

-*  Magento now logs static content deployment errors in the build log files as expected.
+*  {{ site.data.var.ee }} now logs static content deployment errors in the build log files as expected.

 ### AdminGWS